 With voter approval, counties can increase the statewide 6% sales tax to 7% to be used for a wide range of capital infrastructure needs.
-Charlotte County and its residents have benefited from five prior 1% local option sales tax programs, starting in 1994.
+Charlotte County and its residents have benefited from six 1% local option sales tax programs, starting in 1994 with the latest approved in 2020.

 The 1% local option sales tax has funded many projects over the last 25 years, helping Charlotte County through economic issues such as property tax reform, reductions in state and federal assistance, and unfunded mandates from the state and federal level.
 The City of Punta Gorda, by state statute, receives about 10% of the revenue based on its population.
 The 1% sales tax funds have helped our community in the past and can continue to do so in the future.